mcnuttandrew/color-buddy/README.md

 - [ ] Bug: rotate in polar coordinates doesn't work right
 - [ ] Ad hoc lints seem possible, do a spike
 - [ ] Directional subtlies for aligns
+- [x] Bug report.
+If I am comparing a palette with itself and select a color in the main view, the color is not selected in the xy plot of the comparison panel.
+It is selected in the vertical only plot
 - [x] Similarly, would like to work through the various options for the examples.
 Delete, Edit, Hide (not Mute) seem good.
 If you're going to Hide, then ideally you provide a selective unhide (dropdown of names is the easiest) as well as the unhide all.
 Your Solo means "hide everything else" which I'm not convinced is worth a button.
 However, a "full screen" or "fit width" "fit height" options that scales it up and reduces the rest to thumbnails might be cool.
 And I'm sure there are a few more we'll discover as we work with it.
 - [x] Albers color theory games style examples